25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 READ NEXT

-23 Most Romantic Getaways in the USA
+25 of the Most Romantic Getaways in the USA (Couples' Vacation Ideas!)

-Being on the Massachusetts shoreline, Provincetown has great beaches, Herring Cove and Race Point being among the favorites.
 The latter, with its famous historic lighthouse, is perfect not just for relaxing on the beach, but also for spotting some wildlife.
-Keep an eye out for sea lions, that can often be seen close to the shore.
+Keep an eye out for sea lions that can often be seen close to the shore.

-There are a couple of ways you can get to Provincetown from Boston.
-The fastest and most enjoyable way is taking the highspeed ferry, that reaches P-town in just 90 minutes.
 Driving is another option, but keep in mind that weekend summer traffic heading to Cape Cod is brutal.
 The standard 3 hours it usually takes, turns into 5 or more.
-Unless you are able to travel on weekdays, avoid driving and choose the ferry instead.
+Unless you are able to travel on weekdays, consider avoiding driving and opting for the ferry instead.

 Where to Stay in Provincetown